 - Your signature

-The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin.
+The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin, the University of Dublin.
 In order to ensure that research projects are well founded, ethical and have a clear benefit to the students who participate in them, please read the downloadable DS research framework linked here:

 The DS is aware that parents or guardians may have questions or concerns that they may wish to discuss with staff.
 However, Data Protection legislation requires Trinity to establish a policy with regard to any discussion between members of staff in the Disability Service and parents / guardians, in relation to individual students and their progress through Trinity.
 All students are encouraged to take responsibility for their own learning, and DS is required to have due regard for its legal obligations to protect the confidentiality of its relationship with the student.